class4kayaker/pelican_lesscpy/README.rst

     List of hash algorithms to compute for the generated CSS Files

 VERSIONED_CSS
-    If true, then include a version string in the final filename for each CSS file based on the sha256 hash of the generated file
+    If true, then include a version query string in the final filename for each CSS file based on the sha256 hash of the generated file

 LESS_CSS_FILES
     Dictionary with key value pairs of the form